pillilz/jekyll_deployment_via_github_webhook/README.md

-# Automatic Jekyll Website Depolyment via GitHub Webhook
+# Automatic Jekyll Website Deployment via GitHub Webhook

 ## Introduction

 The scenario of this deployment automation is a server hosting a Jekyll based website.
 The Jekyll sources are hosted on GitHub.
-Whenever the sources are updated on GitHub, the server builds the website with Jekyll and depoys it on the webserver.
+Whenever the sources are updated on GitHub, the server builds the website with Jekyll and deploys it on the webserver.

+The setup described here is used for <https://www.cryptool.org/> (as of 2020-08 still testing).

 ## Process Overview

 The Jekyll sources of the website are hosted in a GitHub repository.
-The repository is configured to call a webhook on the webserver when it is updated via push.
+The repository is configured to call a webhook when it is updated via push.

-The webhook is implemented as a Python script which reads a configuration file that contains the local repository and deployment target location for one or more repositories.
+The webhook is implemented on the webserver as a Python script which reads a configuration file that contains the local repository and deployment target location for one or more repositories.

-If the deployment request is valid, then a deployment command is called with the configured parameters.
+If the deployment request is valid, then a deployment script is called with the configured parameters and the committer's email address.
 The script is implemented as a bash script.
 It performs the following steps:

 1. Update the local repository via git pull
-2. Jekyll build the local repository and move the resulting html directory to a uniquely named directory next to the symlink
+1. Jekyll build the local repository and moves the resulting HTML directory to a uniquely named directory next to the symlink
-3. Replace the symlink atomically with a link to new html directory
+1. Replace the symlink atomically with a link to new HTML directory
-4. Remove old html directory
+1. Remove old HTML directory
+1. Email the Jekyll logs and errors to the committer

 ## Webserver Configuration